patrickratzow/DomainFixture/README.md

 ## **This is just an initial dirty prototype to test the concept!
-It will be rewritten later to make greater use of C# Source Generators**
+It will be rewritten later to make greater use of C# Source Generators, and to incorporate a lot more features**

 # DomainFixture
 C# fixture library for creating domain entities & value objects in valid/invalid states.